vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.11 `SequenceProgram`

-`SequenceProgram` records decoded source commands, not exported events.
+`SequenceProgram` records semantic source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

-The `AddressIndex` lets the VM resolve control flow by source addresses instead of assuming vector order is execution order.
+Each semantic command stores its format-local kind, typed operands, source provenance, and decode flow.
+The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.
+Byte pools exist only for legacy dialects.

-### 21.12 `VmCommandCursor`
+### 21.12 `RecordReader` and legacy `VmCommandCursor`

-`VmCommandCursor` is the normal way to write sequence command readers.
-It reads operands, records source map fields, attaches names and semantics, creates links, handles truncation, and returns flow.
+`RecordReader` is the small imperative checked reader for one source record.
+It owns sequential cursor bounds, exact field ranges, automatic field projection, and truncation diagnostics without introducing a schema language.

-Its two-phase use is powerful: one reader can support both decode and render.
+`VmCommandCursor` remains the two-phase compatibility surface for unmigrated sequence dialects.
+It should not be used for new semantic implementations because render-phase cursors can reparse stored command bytes.

 ### 21.13 `SequenceDialect`

-A dialect connects a `SequenceProgram` to executable driver behavior.
-It packages the track state factory, command executor, context, timebase, and default behavior.
+A semantic dialect connects a `SequenceProgram` to executable driver behavior.
+It packages program/track state factories, a byte-free command executor, timebase, and default behavior.

-The implementation uses `std::any` at this boundary to store typed state and context generically.
-This keeps the registry simple but moves some type safety to runtime.
-The helper templates hide most of that from format authors.
+The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
+Program-specific version data is not stored in dialect context; it lives on the immutable program.
+Legacy dialect context remains until those formats migrate.

 ### 21.14 `SequenceVm`

 `SequenceVm` is the shared interpreter for parsed sequences.
-It handles track execution, command limits, loops, calls, returns, repeats, synchronized loop stopping, diagnostics, and event emission.
+Semantic dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
+The VM handles command limits, loops, calls, returns, repeats, diagnostics, and event emission.

-This centralizes behavior that would otherwise be duplicated in each format.
+Legacy dialects still use track-major execution and optional prepasses.
+Those paths are adapters to remove as formats migrate.

 ### 21.15 `PerformanceModel`